leketech/Mental-Health-App/RENDER_DEPLOYMENT_CHECKLIST_COMPLETE.md

-# Render Deployment Checklist
+# Complete Render Deployment Checklist

 This checklist ensures all steps are completed for successful deployment of the UnwindMind application on Render.

-## Pre-deployment Checklist
+## Pre-deployment Verification

 - [ ] Verify all code changes are committed and pushed to the repository
 - [ ] Check that [render.yaml](render.yaml) is properly configured with the correct DATABASE_URL